nguyennick197/positive-doodle-api/README.md

 - `tag`: The tag of doodle to retrieve.
 Default is none.
 - `search`: Filters doodles by image text and tag.
 Default is none.
 - `file_name`: Filter doodles by file_name.
 Default is none.
+- `tag`: Filter doodles by tag.
+Default is none.
+- `search`: Filters doodles by image text and tags.
+Default is none.
+- `ids`: Filters doodles by comma separated list of ids.
+Default is none.

 ### Example